-- Open Global Connection Settings. - 2.
-Uncheck Exclude disk devices and Exclude audio devices.
+- 1. Open Global Connection Settings. - 2.
+Uncheck the options for Exclude disk devices and Exclude audio devices.

-Android smartphone is not displayed in the session when redirected or mapped
+Why is my Android smartphone not displayed in the session when redirected or mapped?

-You must select the option to transfer images on your smartphone when you connect the USB cable.
+If your Android smartphone is not displayed in the session, you need to ensure that the option to transfer images from your smartphone is selected when you connect the USB cable.